 It’s also a little like the adult equivalent of spending an hour in one of those badass children’s play parks you used to go to on your seventh birthday.

-Canyoning is an assault course – a challenge through a natural water system that will test your adrenaline, but also that will have you clambering over and under rocks, leaping from one place to another and laughing away with your group, grinning like an idiot while you do it.
+Canyoning is an assault course – a challenge through a natural water system that will test your adrenaline, but also that will have you clambering over and under rocks, leaping from one place to another and grinning like an idiot while you do it.

 Push your limits and discover more canyoning and multi-adventure holidays with only the best local guides and hosts.